Ph.D., University of Pennsylvania, 2009

 I am currently working on two projects.
 The first, Alliterative Verse and the Latin Sciences of Language in Late Medieval England, is a study of interlingual dimensions of verse history.
 I examine formal aspects of the historical interface between Middle English alliterative verse and the traditions of Latin grammatical and rhetorical instruction.
 The second is a study of class formation in England in the fourteenth and fifteenth centuries, currently represented by “Rhetoric of Advancement” and a paired article, in progress, on the English rising of 1381.

 -- “The Accentual Paradigm in Early English Metrics.”
 Forthcoming in the Journal of English and Germanic Philology.

--- "Passus secundus de Dobest‘: On the Provenance of a Rubric in the Archetype of Piers Plowman B.” Forthcoming in Medium Aevum.
+-- "Passus secundus de Dobest‘: On the Genesis of a Rubric in the Archetype of Piers Plowman B.” Forthcoming in Medium Aevum.

 -- “Boethius’ Consolatio philosophiae.”
 Forthcoming in The Oxford History of Classical Reception in English Literature, vol. 1: the Middle Ages, ed.
 Rita Copeland.